 After one more year with Deloitte, trying to specialize more and more I changed jobs and started working for Adyen, which is a payment service provider (a sort of middle-man between you paying and the shop receiving its money), as a full-time data visualization designer.
-With millions of new transactions a day there's more than enough data to visualize.
-But I still spend all of my evenings and weekends on personal projects, like this one!
+However, after a year I realized that I missed the diversity of different industries, clients and data that I had as a consultant.
+So I decided to take the plunge and become a freelancing dataviz designer.
+And so far it's been amazing to be able to do collaborations and create for so many different clients :) But I still spend all of my evenings and weekends on personal projects, like this one!
 So I guess I've truly found my passion ^^

 When I was a kid, I loved two things: math and art; I wanted to be a painter or Pixar animator when I grew up.
 When I entered high school, I took an exhaustive number of math and science classes.
 By the end of the four years, I wanted absolutely nothing to do with them.

 So naturally, my eighteen-year-old self decided that business would be the exact opposite and be my raison d'être.

 Fast-forward three years to my junior year, and I realized I abhored my business classes and adored the few Computer Science classes I took.
 When I completed my summer internship at an investment bank, I knew that I couldn't go back.
 I decided that I would focus my senior year on completing a CS minor and looking for a full-time job in software engineering.

 (My friends told me they had expected this of me all along: "why did you even go into business, anyway?")